 Gabriel Kron was as self-directed as they come.
 As a young engineering student at Michigan State University, he divided his week between school and what he truly wanted to learn.
-For the first 4 days of the week, he attended classes and course work but from Friday noon onward, Kron focused on his own learning plan.
+For the first 4 days of the week, he attended classes and course work but from Friday noon onward, Kron forged his own learning plan.

 Upon graduation, Kron conceived his post-grad study; a trip around the world with an emphasis on walking and mathematical thinking.
 He packed a differential equations text book and embarked on an adventure.